If your vehicle has been wrecked or damaged and insurance declares your vehicle a total loss salvage, DMV can issue a Salvage Certificate.

 - Proof of ownership, such as the Certificate of Title from California or another state.

-- If you do not have a California Certificate of Title, you must complete and sign a notarized Application for Duplicate or Transfer of Title (REG 227) form.
+- If you do not have a California Certificate of Title, you must complete and sign a notarized Application for Replacement or Transfer of Title (REG 227) form.

-- If you do not have an out-of-state title, you must obtain a duplicate title from the state that originally issued the vehicle’s title.
+- If you do not have an out-of-state title, you must obtain a replacement title from the state that originally issued the vehicle’s title.

 - If you cannot provide sufficient proof of ownership, and the vehicle is valued at $5,000 or more, you must provide a Motor Vehicle Ownership Surety Bond (REG 5057) form or Vehicle, Vessel, or Off-Highway Vehicle Title Deposit Agreement and Assignment (REG 5059) form.